packetchaos/Navi_pro/README.md

  * resume - Resume a scan by Scan-ID
  * stop - Stop a scan by Scan-ID
  * spider - Create a WebApp scan for every URL in a CSV
  * update - Update local Export Vuln and Asset data.
+ * delete - Delete a scan by Scan ID
+ * status - Get the latest status by Scan ID

 ### Explore the Tenable.io API - 'api'